Dmitrijsmok/nordpool1hprices/README.md

-# Nord Pool — Hourly Prices
+# Nord Pool — Hourly Prices (Latvia, Estonia, Lithuania)

 A simple app to view and monitor Nord Pool electricity prices.
 Use it to spot cheap hours, set price alerts, and glance at price trends for today and tomorrow.